Pritam918/Networking-Labs/CCNA/9. NAT(Network Address Translation)/README.md

 ## Result

 Static NAT was successfully configured on R0.

 The inside local address `192.168.1.10` was statically translated to the inside global address `200.10.10.20`.

-The NAT translation table successfully displayed the configured mapping, and connectivity was verified between the inside host, routers, and server network.
+The NAT translation table successfully displayed the configured mapping, and connectivity was verified between PC0, R0, R1, and Server0.

 ## Author
 Pritam Barua